 - Nervines are herbs that specifically helps support the nervous system.
 Their effects range from tonics like skullcap and oat tops, to mildly calming herbs like catnip and chamomile, to stronger ones like valerian and hops.
-They are used to help relieve normal muscle tension and spasms, circular thoughts, wakeful nights, and the occasional worry we all experience from time to time.
-Some of these herbs provide multiple nervine actions, such as skullcap which helps reduce muscle tension, helps calm worried thoughts, and nourishes the nervous system.
+They are used to help relieve normal muscle tension, circular thoughts, wakeful nights, and the occasional worry we all experience from time to time.
+Some of these herbs provide multiple nervine actions.
+Skullcap is one such herb, which helps reduce muscle tension, helps calm worried thoughts, and nourishes the nervous system.
 Others such as oat tops, are not necessarily relaxing to the physical body, but help support healthy nerve functioning when taken on a regular basis.

 By definition, the active properties of the adaptogenic herb must be safe, non-toxic, and non-habit forming, even when taken over a long period of time.
 When taken daily as a tea or extract, these herbs can help improve your mental functioning and allow your body to adapt more easily to stressful situations, relieving an overactive adrenal response.
-However, as Kiva Rose suggests, herbs should not be used to push us beyond our limits and cannot replace the benefits of good restful sleep.
-These herbs are of better use to our health and healing when paired with the appropriate need or used as gentle tonics.
+However, herbs should not be used to push us beyond our limits and cannot replace the benefits of good restful sleep.
+These herbs are of better use to our wellness when paired with the appropriate need or used as gentle tonics.

 - Oat Tops - Very gentle tonic herb that helps support the nervous system without a calming action.
 Can help reduce fatigue and support nerve functioning over time.
 Great for anyone who is overworked or relies on caffeine to get through the day.

 - Skullcap - Wonderfully gentle and nourishing to the nervous system.
-Helps relieve tension and stress, circular thoughts, and nervousness.
-Can be used throughout the day during stressful situations or at night before bed to calm worried thoughts and muscle aches.
+Helps relieve occasional tension and stress, circular thoughts, and nervousness.
+Can be used throughout the day during stressful situations or at night before bed to calm worried thoughts.

-- Chamomile - Classic relaxing nighttime tea, this nervine herb is also helpful for relieving general mild pain and day to day mental stress.
+- Chamomile - A classic, relaxing nighttime tea, this nervine herb is also helpful for relieving generally mild daily mental stress.

 - Lavender - Calming herb that is often used in aromatherapy applications for its mild calming action.
 Lovely when used in the bath, massage oils, pillows, room sprays, or body fragrance to uplift the spirit.